Hood Canal Cabin | Castanes Architects PS and Ray C. Freeman III

 Castanes Architects PS and architect Ray C. Freeman III collaborated on the design, creating a square floor plan rotated so that the living room corner with the tall windows faces the water view.
 This simple strategy makes the cabin seem larger than its 800 ft2 (74.3 m2).
 People’s eyes are naturally drawn to the windows, so they end up looking towards a corner that is further away than the closest wall.
 The 16′ high ceiling also contributes significantly to the sense of spaciousness.
 Vertical elements such as the window mullions and the built-in shelf unit lead the eye upward.

 In the opposite back corner, a galvanized steel stair rises in a square spiral around one of the concrete columns.
 It has its own tall windows to provide views of the trees as you climb.
 The kitchen and bathroom occupy the other two corners.
 Both are topped by loft spaces that overlook the double height living room.
 To save space in the small floor plan, there is no dedicated dining area.
-Instead, a section of counter with fold-out leaves can be lowered to dining height, an inventive solution that makes use of a concealed automotive jack.
+Instead, a section of counter with fold-out leaves can be lowered to dining height, an inventive solution utilizing a concealed automotive jack.

-The decor makes use of wood accented by metal.
+The interior decor makes extensive use of wood accented by metal.
 The birch plywood wall paneling is held in place by stainless steel fasteners set in a regular grid as a counterpoint to the meandering wood grain.
 The kitchen cabinets are topped by copper countertops, and overhead, wood beams are supported by a galvanized steel beam.

 Have a great weekend!